HwijungK/NaturalSelectionSim/README.md

 <a href="https://www.youtube.com/watch?v=M0sHzI2oGuQ" target="_blank">Simulation Video (WARNING: may contain rapid visual patterns<a>

-The simulations were run with the settings below for 50 minutes;
+The simulations were run with the settings below for 50 minutes.

 <img width= 50% alt="image" src="https://github.com/user-attachments/assets/2f15ae6b-5e03-4c73-be7f-88b91a4deee0" width = 49%/>

+The most reliable tactic seemed to be avoiding all other creatures, being energy positive, and passively gaining energy to reproduce.
+Even though creatures could relatively easily evolve to have the physical traits of a consumer, it was much harder for them to learn the correct behaviour.
+The main problem that had to be overcome was prioritizing the closest creature so that it wasn't being pulled in opposing directions.
+Another challenge for predators was learning to avoid other predators.
+Many failed at this, creating territorial predators that limited their population even when ample prey were available.

 <img src="Analysis/graphs/Histogram_Creature_Size_Through_Simulation.png" alt= "XX" width = 100% />